hexolan/development/projects/stocklet/README.md

 ## 📘 About

 This project was originally made to experiment with using event-driven architecture.

-But I hope it can serve as a beneficial demonstration of using the architecture and exemplify the implementation of some other microservice patterns.
+But I hope it can future serve as a beneficial demonstration of using the architecture and exemplify the implementation of some other microservice patterns.

 Any ideas, contributions or suggestions to better conform with general and evolving industry practices are very welcome and will be greatly appreciated, as I'd like for this project to evolve to be somewhat a reflection of a production-ready enterprise application.